christianb93/openstack-labs/roles/neutron_server/README.md

 For the following variables, defaults are defined

-network_vlan_ranges - physical networks available for VLAN networks and ranges available for tenant networks
+network_vlan_ranges - physical networks available for VLAN networks and ranges available for tenant networks service_plugins - list of service plugins to use

 Dependencies
 ------------